mario2904/vagrant-hadoop/README.md

 cd <hadoop-installation>
 ```

-Then just run the following command and vagrant will spin up 1 or more VM's and take care of all the Hadoop setup installation.
+Then just run the following command and vagrant will spin up 1 or more VM's and take care of all the Hadoop setup installation. **(You can ignore all the output messages in different colors)**

 ```bash
 vagrant up
 ```

+\*** If this is the first time running this command, it will take more time to setup since first Vagrant will need to download the specified ubuntu image **ubuntu/trusty64** from it's private repository.
+The Vagrant box is downloaded to the ~/.vagrant.d/boxes directory.
+On Windows, this is C:/Users/{your-username}/.vagrant.d/boxes.

 ## Usage